Steps Involved in Applying an Asphalt Overlay

 Southern Asphalt Engineering Inc.

-Southern Asphalt Engineering Inc. has many services to meet the needs of every client.
-For example, our services can touch up the surface of a paving and can handle traffic striping and car stops.
+Southern Asphalt Engineering Inc. employs expert asphalt and paving contractors to meet every client’s asphalt service needs throughout Miami, Fl.
+For example, our services can touch up the surface of paving and can handle traffic striping and car stops.

-We work with all kinds of pavements.
+We work with all types of asphalt paving and pavement projects in Broward County and Miami-Dade.
 Such pavements include parking lots, bike paths and jogging trails.
 In addition, we apply asphalt overlay to other types of pavements.
 These other types include industrial, commercial and private pavement surfaces.